 - Retinol: Retinol for acne helps stimulate cell turnover in the lower layers of your skin, which means your pores will become clogged less with dead skin and sebum.

 - Tea Tree: Tea tree for acne helps soothe and reduce breakouts because it has anti-inflammatory and antiseptic properties.
 Tea tree also helps trigger white blood cells, which speed up healing.

 - Probiotics: Probiotics help strengthen your skin barrier and prevent future breakouts.
 That’s because they calm and balance your skin inflammation.

-- Squalane: Squalane for acne replenishes your skin’s moisture levels and strengthen its moisture barrier
+- Squalane: Squalane for acne replenishes your skin’s moisture levels and strengthens its moisture barrier

 Best skincare for acne: What ingredients to avoid

-When buying skincare for acne, try to avoid skincare products that increase the amount of oil on your face, or those which risk blocking your pores.
+When buying skincare for acne, try to avoid skincare products that increase the amount of oil on your face or those that risk blocking your pores.
 That doesn’t mean you need to avoid oil completely – in fact, failing to properly hydrate your face can actually lead to more sebum as your skin tries to compensate.